Converg3nce/matic-docs/docs/matic-js-tutorial.md

 ### Configuring Matic Test tokens on Metamask

-The `MTX` & `CHE` token, taken as an example for this tutorial, can be configured in Metamask so as to easily visualise account balances.
+The `MTX` token, taken as an example for this tutorial, can be configured in Metamask so as to easily visualise account balances.
 Again note this is **optional**.
 You can very easily query the token balances and other variables using [web3](https://web3js.readthedocs.io/en/1.0/)

 These Test tokens needs to be added to all 3 test accounts in Metamask once each in both the Ropsten and Matic testnets:

+**Note: When adding the Matic Testnet token in Metamask, make sure you edit the ticker symbol from CHE to MTX**

 ```js
 Token name: MTX